Skip links

 • a fraud-sensitive supply and the member state has exercised its option to prohibit their use.

-• The proposal to require existing domestic e-invoice reporting regimes to harmonise to the EU standard has been changed to January 2035 (originally 2027).
+• The proposal to require existing domestic e-invoice reporting regimes to harmonise to the ViDA e-invoicing standard has been changed to January 2035 (originally 2027).
 This separation from the main e-invoicing launch date of July 2030 reflects member states (e.g. Italy, France and Poland) concerns that tax authorities and taxpayers had invested extensively in the already launch/planned domestic regimes.

 EU VAT in the Digital Age reforms